Croatian language: Official status

+Higher education

 Croatian is officially used and taught at all universities in Croatia and at the University of Mostar in Bosnia and Herzegovina.
-Studies of Croatian language are held in Hungary (Institute of Philosophy at the ELTE Faculty of Humanities in Budapest), Slovakia (Faculty of Philosophy of the Comenius University in Bratislava), Poland (University of Warsaw, Jagiellonian University, University of Silesia in Katowice, University of Wroclaw, Adam Mickiewicz University in Poznan), Germany (University of Regensburg), Australia (Center for Croatian Studies at the Macquarie University), New Zealand (University of Auckland), Northern Macedonia (Faculty of Philology in Skopje) etc.
+Studies of Croatian language are held in Hungary (Institute of Philosophy at the ELTE Faculty of Humanities in Budapest), Slovakia (Faculty of Philosophy of the Comenius University in Bratislava), Poland (University of Warsaw, Jagiellonian University, University of Silesia in Katowice, University of Wroclaw, Adam Mickiewicz University in Poznan), Germany (University of Regensburg), Australia (Center for Croatian Studies at the Macquarie University), New Zealand (University of Auckland), North Macedonia (Faculty of Philology in Skopje) etc.

+Language tutoring

+The procedure for selecting Croatian language tutors (lektori), in accordance with signed interstate agreements, is carried out by the Ministry of Science, Education and Youth; In addition to teaching, lecturers of the Croatian language and literature also organize lectures by guest lecturers, professors from Croatian universities, writers, directors and other cultural and public figures, and for the purpose of promoting the Croatian language and culture, they organize theatrical performances, Croatian film evenings, cultural days, literary meetings, translation, publishing magazines and other activities that stimulate students' interest in learning the Croatian language.
+The Ministry is responsible for 34 official exchange teaching centers for Croatian language and literature and three centers for Croatian studies in Australia, Canada and the United Kingdom, which it co-finances.
+In addition to the aforementioned teaching centers and centers, which include more than 2,000 students in 25 countries, the Ministry fully or partially supports another 40 independent teaching centers that are not under its jurisdiction.
+The Ministry awards one-semester scholarships to students of the teaching staff for improving their Croatian language skills at Croaticum of the Faculty of Philosophy in Zagreb, the Center for Croatian Studies in the World at the Faculty of Philosophy in Split, and the same faculty in Rijeka.
+In addition to one-semester scholarships, the Ministry also awards scholarships for shorter scientific stays for the purpose of studying literature, researching, or consulting with professors related to the preparation of scientific papers in the field of Croatian studies.

 Croatian embassies hold courses for learning Croatian in Poland, United Kingdom and a few other countries.
 Extracurricular education of Croatian is held in Germany in Baden-Württemberg, Berlin, Hamburg and Saarland, as well as in North Macedonia in Skopje, Bitola, Štip and Kumanovo.
 Some Croatian Catholic Missions also hold Croatian language courses (e.g., CCM in Buenos Aires).